alphagov/govuk-rfcs/rfc-091-sharing-assets.md

 ## Proposal

 We upload the assets to a central location.
 For example, if both `collections` and `government-frontend` have a file named `foo.css`, they will upload the file to `assets.publishing.service.gov.uk/shared/foo.css`.

 Because [Rails fingerprints assets](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark), the asset actually uploaded will be `assets.publishing.service.gov.uk/shared/foo-8d811b8c3badbc0b0e2f6e25d3660a96cc0cca7993e6f32e98785f205fc40907.css`, unless the files are different, in which case they'll have different fingerprints and won't overwrite.

+As part of this solution we'd need a way to ensure or encourage different frontend apps to use assets in a way that is shareable.
+For example, applications could include a separate stylesheet with all the component styles (`components.css`), which would be shared across apps.

 How to achieve this: